rodolphe37/pwa-react-project/README.md

 #LANGUAGES & TOOLS SECTION

-#enter images url of tools & languages you are used (without https://)
+#enter images url of tools & languages you are used (without https://) (Only 8 images is enough, images 9 to 16 are optional )
 REACT_APP_PICTURE_1=
 REACT_APP_PICTURE_2=
 REACT_APP_PICTURE_3=